-- Safety and disaster manual review and be familiar with emergency procedures.
+- Safety and disaster manual review and be familiarity with emergency procedures.

-- Making weekly journal entries that demonstrate depth of practice and a high level of self-reflection skills.
+- Weekly journal entries that demonstrate depth of practice and a high level of self-reflection skills.
 Journal notes will be utilized as a springboard for discussion with rotational supervisor and during weekly supervision.

-- Familiarization and Documentation in the electronic medical record - utilize Cerner (Powerchart/Firstnet).
+- Documentation in the electronic medical record of patients.

 - Participation in weekly 1:1 supervision with Child Life Internship Coordinator.

 - Presentation focusing on a specific disease or disability and transition to adult care.